dariomnalerio/holbertonschool-printf/README.md

 # Introduction :fax:
 * _printf   is a custom implementation of the C programming function printf.
-This project is an application of the C programming language learnt by Mauricio Correa and Dario Nalerio.
+This project the result of the C programming language learnt by Mauricio Correa and Dario Nalerio.

 *  Prototype: int _printf(const char *format, ...);